Post

 Also worked.

-Let that sink in for a moment.
 Anyone on the internet — no account, no login, no API key — could download every confidential file, upload malware that admins would open, or just nuke the entire bucket.
 Two curl commands.
 A rainy Tuesday afternoon.
 That’s all it would take.

 The Accidental Discovery: You Don’t Even Need Cognito